Positively ratioed representations: Vanishing of entropy and a systolic inequality

 \begin{proof} By Corollary \ref{useful corollary}, we see that there is a constant $C'$ depending only on the topology of $S'$, so that for any period minimizing $\nu\in\Cmc(S)$,

 where the last inequality holds because $x\log(1+\frac{k}{x})\leq k$ for all $x>0$ and $k>0$. \end{proof}

 Corollary \ref{non-closed} together with Theorem \ref{positively ratioed to geodesic currents} proves Corollary \ref{easy inequality}.
 Also, given any negatively curved Riemannian metric $m'$ on $S'$ with geodesic boundary, one can always find a negatively curved Riemannian metric $m$ on $S$ whose restriction to $S'$ is $m'$.
-It is then known (see Frazier \cite{Fra1} for example) that the Lebesgue-Liouville current $\nu_m$ of $m$ has the property that $i(\nu_m,c)=\ell_m(c)$, where $\ell_m:\Cmc\Gmc(S)\to\Rbbb$ is the length function induced by $m$.
+It is then known (see Proposition 3 of Otal \cite{Ota2}) that the Lebesgue-Liouville current $\nu_m$ of $m$ has the property that $i(\nu_m,c)=\ell_m(c)$, where $\ell_m:\Cmc\Gmc(S)\to\Rbbb$ is the length function induced by $m$.
 This fact combined with Corollary \ref{non-closed} then gives us Corollary \ref{Riemannian}.

 Corollary \ref{useful corollary} also gives us a criterion that determines when the topological entropy of a sequence of geodesic currents in the ``$\epsilon$-thick" part of $\Cmc(S)$ converges to $0$.
 Before we state the corollary, we first define what the ``$\epsilon$-thick" part of $\Cmc(S)$ is.